 - Very Thin Coatings – The PVD is a very thin coating, usually between 0.5 microns to 5 microns depending on the color and the process required.

-Some people may think this is the same thing as powder coating or painting the metal, but in reality, it is very different to manufacture a PVD coating you must have the right equipment and a large enough vacuum chamber to even do this kind of coating.
+Some people may think this is the same thing as powder coating or painting the metal, but in reality, it is very different to manufacture a PVD coating; you must have the right equipment and a large enough vacuum chamber even to do this kind of coating.
 You cannot get the same properties, look or finish with any other process.

 What Are PVD Applications or Uses?

-- PVD Coating Metals – The PVD coating uses titanium, zirconium, aluminum, stainless steel, copper and gold.
+- PVD Coating Metals – The PVD coating uses titanium, zirconium, aluminum, stainless steel, copper, and gold.
 The gold coating is usually for the aerospace industry.

-- Extremely Durable – Even though the PVD coat is extremely thin, being only a .5 or a few microns, once the coating is applied it is nearly impossible to remove and wear off on its own.
+- Extremely Durable – Even though the PVD coat is extremely thin, being only a .5 or a few microns, once the coating is applied, it is nearly impossible to remove and wear off on its own.
 This is one reason the PVD coating is so popular and has so many applications and uses.